Twalord/PykeBot2/README.md

 The first version of [PykeBot](https://github.com/Twalord/PykeBot) arose an annoyance.
 When playing on one of the tournament platforms we would like to have a op.gg multi-link of our opponents to prepare our draft.
 So someone has to copy and paste every single player summoner name from the tournament page into the op.gg form.
-The first PykeBot was created to automate this process and did so quite well but wasn't designed to be easily expended or easy to use by anyone buts its creator.
+The first PykeBot was created to automate this process and did so quite well but wasn't designed to be easily expended or easy to use by anyone but its creator.

-PykeBot2 was completely redesigned, is faster and more reliable than the original PykeBot, it is also probably kinda over-engineered given its simple task.
+PykeBot2 was completely redesigned and it is faster and more reliable than the original PykeBot.
+It is also probably kinda over-engineered given its simple task.

 ## Installation
 PykeBot2 requires Python Version 3.7+.